paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-043-recreational-vessels.md

 Subsec. (f)(1).
 Pub.
 L. 98–557, § 8(c), inserted provisions relating to advice by the Secretary or manufacturer of the vessel, equipment or component respecting defects creating substantial risk of personal injury to the public.

+#### Effective Date of 2021 Amendment
+Pub.
+L. 116–283, div.
+G, title LVXXXIII [LXXXIII], § 8316(c), Jan.
+1, 2021, 134 Stat.
+4700, provided that: “The amendments made in subsections (a) and (b) [amending this section and [section 4312 of this title](./chapter-043-recreational-vessels.md#section-4312)] shall take effect 90 days after the date of the enactment of this section [Jan.
+1, 2021], unless the Commandant [of the Coast Guard], prior to the date that is 90 days after the date of the enactment of this section, determines that the use requirement enacted in subsection (a) [see [section 4312(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section4312/b&num=0&edition=prelim)] would not promote recreational boating safety.”

 #### Change of Name
 “United States magistrate judge” substituted for “United States magistrate” in subsec. (d) pursuant to section 321 of Pub.
 L. 101–650, set out as a note under [section 631 of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section631&num=0&edition=prelim), Judiciary and Judicial Procedure.

 <a id="section-4312"></a>
 ## § 4312.
 Engine cut-off switches
-**(a) Installation Requirement.—** A manufacturer, distributor, or dealer that installs propulsion machinery and associated starting controls on a covered recreational vessel shall equip such vessel with an engine cut-off switch and engine cut-off switch link that meet American Boat and Yacht Council Standard A–33, as in effect on the date of the enactment of the Coast Guard Authorization Act of 2017.
+**(a) Installation Requirement.—** A manufacturer, distributor, or dealer that installs propulsion machinery and associated starting controls on a covered recreational vessel shall equip such vessel with an engine cut-off switch and engine cut-off switch link that meet American Boat and Yacht Council Standard A–33, as in effect on the date of the enactment of the Frank LoBiondo Coast Guard Authorization Act of 2018 (Public Law 115–282).

+**(b) Use Requirement.—**

+(1) **In general.—** — An individual operating a covered recreational vessel shall use an engine cut-off switch link while operating on plane or above displacement speed.

+(2) **Exceptions.—** — The requirement under paragraph (1) shall not apply if—

+  (A) the main helm of the covered vessel is installed within an enclosed cabin; or

+  (B) the vessel does not have an engine cut-off switch and is not required to have one under subsection (a).

-**(b) Education on Cut-off Switches.—** The Commandant of the Coast Guard, through the National Boating Safety Advisory Committee established under section 15105, may initiate a boating safety program on the use and benefits of cut-off switches for recreational vessels.
+**(c) Education on Cut-off Switches.—** The Commandant of the Coast Guard, through the National Boating Safety Advisory Committee established under section 15105, may initiate a boating safety program on the use and benefits of cut-off switches for recreational vessels.

-**(c) Availability of Standard for Inspection.—**
+**(d) Availability of Standard for Inspection.—**

-(1) **In general.—** — Not later than 90 days after the date of the enactment of this section, the Commandant shall transmit American Boat and Yacht Council Standard A–33, as in effect on the date of enactment of the Coast Guard Authorization Act of 2017, to—
+(1) **In general.—** — Not later than 90 days after the date of the enactment of this section, the Commandant shall transmit American Boat and Yacht Council Standard A–33, as in effect on the date of enactment of the Frank LoBiondo Coast Guard Authorization Act of 2018 (Public Law 115–282), to—

   (A) the Committee on Transportation and Infrastructure of the House of Representatives;